awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/inference-display-information.md

 1. If you haven't already done so, do the following:

-   1. Create or update an IAM user\.
-For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

-   1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 5: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+   1. If you haven't already done so, install and configure the AWS CLI and the AWS SDKs\.
+For more information, see [Step 4: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

    1. [Train your model](model.md)\.

    1. [Start your model](run-start-model.md)\.

-1. Ensure the IAM user calling `DetectAnomalies` has access to the model version that you want to use\.
+1. Make sure the user calling `DetectAnomalies` has access to the model version that you want to use\.
+For more information, see [Set up SDK permissions](su-sdk-permissions.md)\.

 1. Use the following code\.